 Parents should gently wipe the gums of their infants with a clean, damp cloth.
 This helps keep unhealthy bacteria from getting established in the growing baby’s mouth.
 Parents should also avoid sharing spoons with their babies and should not attempt to clean a dropped pacifier by putting it in their own mouth.
 A parent already has bacteria established in their own mouth and should avoid passing their bacteria to their child.

 There is some compelling evidence to suggest that gum disease can aggravate heart disease.
-The bacteria that is most closely associated with gum disease is also found in the plaques that build up with arteriosclerosis.
+The bacteria that is most closely associated with gum disease is also found in the plaque that builds up with arteriosclerosis.
 People with untreated gum disease also have more heart attacks than people without gum disease.
 Both gum disease and heart disease are inflammatory processes, and doctors generally agree that it’s important to treat both.

 Really, your best bet is to catch disease early or stop it before it starts.
 CTx4 Treatment Rinse contains a safe antimicrobial agent to stop the overgrowth of dangerous bacteria.
 It can be a beneficial part of your daily oral care routine, particularly if you are showing signs of early disease.
 And, there is no substitute for having a good relationship with your dental care professionals and visiting them regularly so serious problems don’t pass unnoticed.